Mission 31: Funding

 Mission 31 cost an estimated US$1.8 million.
 It was paid for through corporate sponsorship and private donations, including a crowdfunding campaign on Indiegogo.
 Swiss watchmaker Doxa sold a Mission-31 dive watch for $2,890, with 25% of the funds going to the expedition.
-Aquarius costs cost $15,000 a day to operate; the rest of the funds went to pay for equipment.
+Aquarius cost $15,000 a day to operate; the rest of the funds went to pay for equipment.

 Impact

 By working out of Aquarius instead of diving from the surface, Mission 31 crew members were able to scuba dive up to nine hours without surfacing or undergoing decompression.
 They were thus able to collect substantially more data in the time frame than otherwise would have been possible.
 Additionally, they were able to observe creatures at night, which would not be possible ordinarily.
 Cousteau estimated his team had collected the equivalent of two years' worth of data during the mission, enough for ten scientific papers.
 Shantz said during his two weeks, 12 terabytes of data were collected.
 Additionally, equipment was installed to monitor ocean acidification.

 According to Cousteau's PR team, around 330 million people heard about Mission 31 while it was taking place.
 Florida International dean Michael Heithaus remarked "Fabian has helped us reach out to millions of people that we wouldn't have been able to otherwise" and added "This is launching the age of Aquarius at FIU".
 An IMAX documentary film on the expedition is expected to be released within 18 months.